irenef/coursenotes/notes.md

 		inference on sensitive attributes and research that make surprising inferences such as the two cases analyzed above.

-## Part IV.
-Appendix: Does Everything Predict Everything
+## Appendix: Does Everything Predict Everything

 ### Limitations of Prediction